icebreaker-fpga/icebreaker-litex-examples/soc/README.md

 direct memory inspection and GDB debugging of your SOC.
 If you choose to omit the `--debug` option the UART can be used directly without the wishbone-tool.

+## Customization

+Because the SOC is a softcore for an FPGA we strive to prived a few examples regarding customization of the SOC.
+Here is a non exhaustive list of a few interesting parameters you can play with.
+Try the `--help` parameter to see the full list of parameters that our litex script accepts.

+### `--sys-clk-freq` System Clock Frequency

+You can choose a system clock frequency.
+The default external clock connected to the iCE40UP5k on the iCEBreaker is 12MHz (aka.
+12e6).
+The default clock we select in our script is 21MHz (aka.
+21e6).
+This causes our script to use a special PLL block in the FPGA to generate a 21MHz clock out of the 12MHz input clock.
+You can try selecting other clocks too and the script will try to generate a clock frequency that is as close as possible to the one you requested.

 ## Documentation

 The generator script also autogenerates Sphinx documentation that describes the